 Religious tolerance and climate change

 As previously mentioned, we have found no studies concerning the measurement of the impact of religious tolerance on the implementation of climate change policies.
-However, in terms of religious intolerance linked to religious fundamentalism, from a psychological viewpoint, Preston & Shin (2022) research the contrasting influences within religion itself versus environmentalism in the United States, and find issues in favour of environmentalism motivated by spirituality, while observing that religious fundamentalism promotes negative effects against environmentalism.
-Very similar conclusions were found by Skalski-Bednarz et al. (2023), who focused on young Catholics in Poland, and discovered that the relationship between religion and environmentalism can be predicted by opposing paths of spirituality (positively) and religious fundamentalism (negatively).
-In the same vein, although not related to religion, Johansson et al. (2022), find that intolerance is directly related to scepticism on the subject of climate change.
+However, in terms of religious intolerance linked to religious fundamentalism, from a psychological viewpoint, Preston & Shin (2022) highlight the contrasting influences within religion itself versus environmentalism in the United States, and find issues in favour of environmentalism motivated by spirituality, while observing that religious fundamentalism promotes negative effects against environmentalism.
+Similar conclusions were found by Skalski-Bednarz et al. (2023), who focused on young Catholics in Poland, and discovered that the relationship between religion and environmentalism can be predicted by opposing paths of spirituality (positively) and religious fundamentalism (negatively).
+In the same vein, although not related to religion, Johansson et al. (2022), find that intolerance is directly related to scepticism on change.

-On the other hand, although unrelated to climate change, we have investigated studies measuring religious tolerance and its impact in other contexts (Broer et al., 2014; Hook et al, 2017; Mehak & Bushra, 2020; Junaedi et al., 2023; Muhammad et al., 2023).
-Despite the diversity of approaches proposed by the author, they agree on two elements: firstly, the identification of religious tolerance with respect for freedom of conscience that allows us to accept differences in order to seek a path of integration, and, secondly, the ability to recognise the ability of other religious groups to do good and achieve the predominant objectives of their own religion.
+Although unrelated to climate change, we have investigated studies measuring religious tolerance and its impact in other contexts (Broer et al., 2014; Hook et al, 2017; Mehak & Bushra, 2020; Junaedi et al., 2023; Muhammad et al., 2023).
+Despite the diversity of approaches to measure religious tolerance, prior studies agree on two elements: firstly, the identification of religious tolerance with respect for freedom of conscience that allows us to accept differences in order to seek a path of integration, and, secondly, the ability to recognise the ability of other religious groups to do good and achieve the predominant objectives of their own religion.

 Data